surifirstpin/AcuBI_Technical_Documents/tree/Version.6/Reports_TD.md

  <b><i>Below are the parameters applicable on the data retrieved;</i></b>

-- <b>Row Grouping<:/b>enables row grouping for fields values based on the field selected as shown in the below image.
+- <b>Row Grouping:</b> enables row grouping for fields values based on the field selected as shown in the below image.

 - <b>Explore Enabled:</b> to explore the data which are grouped select the check box <b>Explore Enabled.</b>